eye3/nkit4nodejs/README.md

 With nkit4nodejs module you can convert XML string to JavaScript data and vise versa.

-### With XML-to-JavaScript-Data possibilities you can:
+### With XML-to-JavaScript-data possibilities you can:

 - Create JavaScript data structures, which are different from the structure of XML source.